litmining/litmining.github.io/src/index.md

+---
-# Mining the biomedical literature
+title: Mining the biomedical literature
+summary: A set of tools and resources to easily collect and prepare data for text-mining the biomedical scientific literature.
+Skip the tedious data collection and wrangling and focus on information extraction and analysis!
+layout: layouts/home.html
+---

 The biomedical literature comprises millions of articles and is expanding quickly.
 Due to this overwhelming size, using it efficiently often involves systematic or automated methods, collectively known as _text-mining_.